iammohdanas/iammohdanas/README.md

 # Hi 👋, I'm Mohd Anas Ansari

-### Backend Engineer • Full-Stack Developer • Agentic AI Engineer • FinTech
+### Backend Engineer • Agentic AI Engineer • Full-Stack Developer

-I’m a software engineer passionate about building **scalable backend systems, AI-powered applications, fintech platforms, and automation-driven products**.
+I’m a software engineer focused on building **scalable backend systems, AI-powered applications, enterprise automation platforms, and data-driven optimization systems**.

-My experience spans **backend engineering, full-stack development, financial technology, distributed systems, API architecture, automation, and Generative AI**.
+Currently working at **Rays Power Infra**, where I work on software solutions for the **renewable energy and infrastructure domain**, including energy simulation, optimization, analytics and automation.

+Previously, I worked at **CSC e-Governance Services India Ltd.**, contributing to large-scale fintech infrastructure, and at **Paytm**, working on payment technology and automation.

+My engineering interests sit at the intersection of:

+**Backend Engineering × Agentic AI × Distributed Systems × Renewable Energy × FinTech**

-I enjoy taking complex real-world problems and turning them into **reliable, scalable and production-ready software**.
+I enjoy transforming complex business requirements into **reliable, scalable and production-ready software**.

 ---

-## 👨‍💻 About Me
+# 🚀 About Me

 * 🐍 Backend-focused engineer with strong experience in **Python**
-* 🤖 Building applications with **LLMs, RAG, LangChain & LangGraph**
+* 🤖 Building **Agentic AI applications using LangChain & LangGraph**
+* ⚡ Developing optimization and simulation systems for **renewable energy**
-* 💳 Experience building and supporting **large-scale fintech systems**
+* 💳 Experience building large-scale **fintech and payment systems**
-* ⚡ Experienced with **REST APIs, asynchronous processing and distributed workflows**
+* 🏗️ Experienced with **REST APIs, asynchronous processing and distributed workflows**
-* 🏗️ Interested in **system design, scalable architectures and AI agents**
-* 🌐 Full-stack experience with **Django, FastAPI, React and JavaScript**
+* 🌐 Full-stack development using **Django, FastAPI, React and JavaScript**
+* 🔄 Experience with **Celery, Redis, Kafka and event-driven architectures**
-* ☁️ Experience with **Docker, AWS, CI/CD and cloud deployments**
+* ☁️ Experience with **Docker, AWS and CI/CD**
-* 🔬 Passionate about applying AI to solve practical business problems
+* 🧠 Interested in **system design, AI agents and scalable software architecture**

 ---

-# 🛠️ Technology Stack
+# 🛠️ Tech Stack

 ### Languages